MicrosoftDocs/customer-insights/ci-docs/enrichment-microsoft.md

 ---
-title: "Enrich customer profiles with data from Microsoft"
+title: "Enrich customer profiles with brands and interests data from Microsoft"
 description: "Use proprietary data from Microsoft to enrich your customer data with affinities and share of voice." ms.date: 03/02/2022 ms.reviewer: mhart